Connective Tissue Diseases

-- Undifferentiated connective tissue disease(s): Conditions that have characteristics of connective tissue diseases but do not meet the guidelines to be defined as a particular time.
+- Undifferentiated connective tissue disease(s): Conditions that have characteristics of connective tissue diseases but don't meet the guidelines as defined at a particular time.
 Some people with these conditions will eventually go on to develop a specific type of connective tissue disease, but most will not.

 What causes connective tissue diseases?

 These conditions can be caused by family genetics and are often known as heritable disorders of connective tissue.
 Connective tissue diseases can also be caused by things that exist in the environment.
 Non-inherited causes of autoimmune types of connective tissue disease may include: